US To Distribute Free Covid Tests As Omicron Spreads - UrduPoint

 "If you're an adult choosing to be unvaccinated, you will face an extremely difficult winter for your family and community," he said.

-- 'Celebrate later' - As Omicron fears loomed large over the end-of-year holidays, Israel become the latest nation to reimpose tough restrictions in an effort to contain Omicron.
+- 'Celebrate later' - As Omicron fears loomed large over the end-of-year holidays, Israel is the latest nation to reimpose tough travel restrictions.

-Lawmakers Tuesday banned citizens and residents from US travel, adding it to a list of more than 50 countries declared off-limits, including Belgium, Canada, Germany, Hungary, Morocco, Portugal, Switzerland and Turkey.
+Lawmakers banned citizens and residents from US travel, adding it to a list of more than 50 countries declared off-limits.

 Spain's Catalonia region is considering a clampdown as well, while Morocco has announced a blanket ban on New Year's Eve celebrations.